pedro2555/gta-iv-mods/ultimate-fuel-script/README.txt

 	31 fuel stations, counting fuel stealing points, and up to 765 fuel stations you can have.
 	Integration with ultimate-indicator-script and cross-script fuel data updates for a better gameplay experience.

+	CROSS SCRIPT COMMUNICATION
+		This script implements commands that can be called by external scripts to control the script behaviour and/or request data from the script

+		Bellow is a list of available script commands a brief explanation of their usage and purpose

+			FuelDataRequest

+			FuelDataSubscription

 REQUIREMENTS
 	A running, unmodded copy of GTA IV 1.0.7.0
 	HazardX .NET Scripthook v1.7.1.7 (available at http://hazardx.com)